awesto/django-shop/docs/reference/search.rst

 	    )

 By default, **django-SHOP**'s search functionality indexes only the fields ``product_name`` and ``product_code``.
-Usually we also want other fields beeing indexed, if the contain relevant information.
+Usually we also want other fields beeing indexed, if they contain relevant information.
 If say, the merchant's implementation is named ``awesome_bookstore``, then inside the project's template folder, we must create a file named ``awesome_bookstore/search/indexes/book.txt``.
 This template file then shall contain a structure similar to this: